 Full-time faculty and administrators whose assigned responsibilities extend over a 12-month period and who have completed one year of service as of June 30 of the current year accrue 22 vacation days per year.
 The vacation accrual for the first year of employment will be prorated based on full months of service as of June 30.
 Vacation time begins accruing immediately upon hire but may not be taken until completing six months of employment.
 Generally, accrued vacation days must be taken by the following June 30 or they will be forfeited.
 However, a maximum of 10 days may be carried over until September 30 with approval of the employee's supervisor and the Office of Human Resources.
-Specific vacation dates must be approved by the respective supervisor.
-Vacation time is tracked by the department.
+Specific vacation dates must approved by the respective supervisor.